1997–98 FA Cup: Third round proper

 The third round was scheduled for Saturday 3 January 1998, although six matches were postponed until later dates.
 This round marked the point at which the teams in the two highest divisions in the English league system, the Premiership and the Football League First Division, entered the competition.
-There were eight replays, with two of these games requiring a penalty shootout to settle it.
+There were eight replays, with two of those games requiring a penalty shootout to settle the results.
+Emley, from Step 6, was the lowest-ranked team in the draw.

-Emley of the Northern Premier League made national headlines, when, after coming through the non-league qualifying, and seeing off Morecambe and Lincoln City in the previous rounds, they only lost narrowly to a West Ham United team containing the likes of Rio Ferdinand, David Unsworth, Eyal Berkovic, John Hartson and Frank Lampard.

 Fourth round proper

 The fourth round ties were played with the 32 winners of the previous round.
 The matches were originally scheduled for Saturday 24 January 1998.
 There were five replays, with one penalty shootout.
+Stevenage Borough, from the Football Conference at Step 5, was the lowest-ranked team in the draw and the last non-league club left in the competition.

 Fifth round proper

-The fifth round matches were scheduled for Saturday 14 February 1998.
+The fifth-round matches were scheduled for Saturday 14 February 1998.
 There were four replays, with one penalty shootout.

 The biggest surprise of the round was arguably Barnsley's 3–2 win (in the replay that followed a 1–1 draw) over Manchester United.
 Barnsley were in their first season as a top division side (and ended it with relegation), while United were defending league champions and were also in contention for the league title and the European Cup at this time, although they ended the season trophyless.